DanielTakeshi/deep_learning_practice/bedmake_ssl/README.md

 for both parallel streams, we concatenate them, and feed into *two more* FC layers of size 200 each.
 Then, and only then, do we get to these types:

-- Type 1: we do a MSE on all of the concatenated output.

-- Type 2: we do a MSE on the location, and Cross Entropy on the angle class.
+- Type 1: we do a MSE on the location, and Cross Entropy on the angle class.
 For this we use separate branches of the network.

-- Type 3: we do a MSE on the location, and Cross Entropy on the angle class (as in type 1).
+- Type 2: we do a MSE on the location, and Cross Entropy on the angle class (as in type 1).
 But we rely on an autoregressive architecture where we do the angle first, then feed the position.

-- Type 4: same as type 3, except we do position first, then feed that into the angle.
+- Type 3: same as type 3, except we do position first, then feed that into the angle.

 We are not dealing with length for now.